The Art of Looping

 The Loop Station Advantage

-Perhaps the most important thing a Loop Station provides is time—recording time, that is.
-The RC-30 and RC-3, the newest Loop Stations, offer a staggering three hours of onboard stereo recording time!
-Unlike using a delay unit, you’re not relegated to creating short, repetitive phrases—you can capture complete song sections, or even record an entire song in a single pass.
-In addition, with the onboard loop storage and massive memory that all Loop Stations provide, you can use them to store pre-recorded backing tracks for both practice and live performing.
+With a Loop Station, you’re not relegated to creating short, repetitive phrases—you can capture complete song sections, or even record an entire song in a single pass.
+In addition, with the onboard loop storage and massive memory that most Loop Stations provide, you can use them to store pre-recorded backing tracks for both practice and live performing.

 Nuts and Bolts

 In Loop Station lingo, a recorded loop is called a “phrase.”
 A phrase can play repeatedly, creating a continuous musical backing.
-Alternately, a phrase can be set to play only once when triggered, a function known as “one-shot” playback.
-If desired, a phrase can play in reverse for wild backwards effects, or be set to fade in and/or out automatically.

 Whether your looping needs are great or small, BOSS has a Loop Station for you.